mmerickel/oidc-reissuer/README.md

 The default algorithm used to sign new keys when all other options fail to determine an appropriate signing key.
 This algorithm must match to a selected key via the `signing_key_ids` map.

+If a value is not supplied then the first algorithm in ``signing_key_ids`` will be used automatically when other algorithm negotiation fails.

 ### upstream_issuer

 The issuer will be validated on upstream tokens.